Heshimu Jaramogi: Journalism and radio career

-Post Northeastern Illinois University, Jaramogi's short stint as an NPR reporter unlocked his interest in working behind the scenes, reporting, and, eventually, producing.
+Post Northeastern Illinois University, Jaramogi briefly worked as an NPR reporter.
 In an interview with E. Stevens Collins and Karen Warrington, it is revealed that Jaramogi impressed the staff so much with his report on a woman who was wrongly accused of robbing a Brinks truck that they invited him to apply for a position.

 At WDAS (80s), Jaramogi worked as a producer and host for his own radio talk show, Let's Talk About It.
-From 1986–88, he covered city government and general assignments on WPEN-AM.
+From 1986 to 1988, he covered city government and general assignments on WPEN-AM.
 He was a general reporter for WCAU AM.
 His colleagues spoke highly of him.
 Karen Warrington said, "Heshimu was a solid media professional...He was a cultural brother whose African-centric point of view informed him as a communicator."

-Jaramogi was part of the Community Development Institute from 1992–3.
-He took his journalism experience to the classroom as an adjunct professor at Temple University, Foothill College, and The University of Pennsylvania.
-At this time, he ventured into multimedia and created Jaramogi Communications, which popularized multimedia news and reporting in the late 90s.
-He was a one-man operation with proficiencies in film, audio, and other media platforms.
-He was president of Jaramogi Communications for 22 years before moving on to Clear Channel Communications from 2005–07, which brought him back to WDAS AM & FM, WUSL (Power 99 FM) and WJJZ.
-He had a brief stint as media consultant for the AFSCME District Council 47.
+Jaramogi was part of the Community Development Institute from 1992 to 1993.
+He worked as an adjunct professor at Temple University, Foothill College, and The University of Pennsylvania.
+At this time, he ventured into multimedia and created Jaramogi Communications.
+He was president of Jaramogi Communications for 22 years before moving on to Clear Channel Communications from 2005 to 2007, which brought him back to WDAS AM & FM, WUSL (Power 99 FM) and WJJZ.
+He had briefly served as media consultant for the AFSCME District Council 47.